adambaranec/pulchra/docs.md

 # How to use
 Shortcuts (executed only when the textarea is on focus):
 - Ctrl + Enter: Render
-- Ctrl + H: Open this doc in a new tab
+- Ctrl + D: Open this doc in a new tab
 - Ctrl + R: Record a video of the canvas (in progress)
 - Ctrl + P: Take a photo of the canvas (in progress)
 # Language